-2.2.11.
-The Problem-Based Learning Pathway at LECOM Erie, LECOM at Seton Hill, & LECOM at Elmira learning promotes critical thinking and clinical reasoning skills, and retention of knowledge is enhanced through its contextual nature.
+In Problem-Based Learning (PBL), studies are based around patient cases that provide the context for acquiring the underlying knowledge and understanding of medical science.
+This method of learning promotes critical thinking and clinical reasoning skills, and retention of knowledge is enhanced through its contextual nature.
 Since the PBL process principally involves small group discussion and personal study, it also strongly promotes interpersonal skills and independent learning.
 Consequently, PBL is widely considered to facilitate the development of key professional competencies.